JuliaAI/LearnAPI.jl/docs/src/index.md

 supervised algorithm is simply one in which a target variable exists, and happens to appear as an input to training but not to prediction.

-In LearnAPI.jl, a method called [`obs`](@ref data_interface) gives users access to an "internal", algorithm-specific, representation of input data, which is always "observation-accessible", in the sense that it can be resampled using [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) `getobs/numobs` interface.
-The implementation can arrange for this resampling to be efficient, and workflows based on `obs` can have performance benefits.
+Algorithms are free to consume data in any format.
+However, a method called [`obs`](@ref data_interface) (read as "observations") gives users and meta-algorithms access to an algorithm-specific representation of input data, which is also guaranteed to implement a standard interface for accessing individual observations, unless an algorithm explicitly opts out.
+The `fit` and `predict` methods consume these alternative representations of data.

+The fallback data interface is the [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) `getobs/numobs` interface, and if the input consumed by the algorithm already implements that interface (tables, arrays, etc.) then overloading `obs` is completely optional.
+A plain iteration interface (to support, e.g., data loaders reading images from disk files) can also be specified.

 ## Learning more